 How Much Money Will I Need to Save For Retirement?

-While everyone's situation is different, there are usually several different answers that can be correct for an individual.
+While everyone's situation is different, there's usually more than one correct answer for each individual.

 The amount you will personally need for retirement is dependent on your lifestyle needs, and assets you will have when you retire.